Preetpalkaur3701/JAVA/README.md

 # JAVA
-It contains all the basic programs created in java.
+This repositorycontains all the basic programs created in java.
-It contrain all  java program that help to understand the Java language.
-This repository Consist only Simple From add and much like that.For more java program to go https://github.com/Priyanak788.
+For more java program to go https://github.com/Priyanak788.
-There you get all basic and complicated Program in java .All algorithm in java.
- I hope you like my Program.This repo purly in java.
-                    THANK YOU :)